rafaeldelboni/paro/README.md

 - [ ] Instalation Script (Like rustup install)
 - [ ] Documentation

+## CLI Usage
+`paro [OPTIONS]`

+### Options

+#### -a, --add-dir <folder-pattern>
+Install dotfiles directories from the <folder-pattern>.
+This can be repeated with additional patterns.

+#### -B, --hostname <name>
+Override the computer hostname by <name>.
+Shall return the standard host name for the current machine.

+#### -d, --down
+Remove all the rc files that the paro suite knows about, This can be further controlled with the -t, -B and -a flags.

+#### -D, --dry-run
+Shows what paro would do without causing the effects.
+A simulated or practice performance; rehearsal.

+#### -f, --force
+Override if the file already exists in your home directory, does not prompt for how to handle it.

+#### -h, --help
+Print help information

+#### -i, --include <file-pattern>
+Install files that match <file-pattern>.
+Despite being excluded by the -x flag or a setting in the config.
+This can be repeated with additional patterns.

+#### -t, --tag <tag>
+Do not install files that match <file-pattern>.
+Tagged files go in a directory named for the tag, prefixed with tag-.
+Therefore, files under .dotfiles/tag-git are only installed when installing using the git tag.
+This can be repeated with additional patterns.

+#### -V, --version
+Print version information

+#### -x, --exclude <file-pattern>
+Do not install files that match <file-pattern>.
+This can be repeated with additional patterns.

+> Note: `paro -h` prints a short and concise overview while `paro --help` gives all details.

 ## Contributing
 If you find any dead links, misinformation or any improvements in this software at all [Emails](https://github.com/rafaeldelboni), [PRs](https://github.com/rafaeldelboni/paro/pulls) and [Issues](https://github.com/rafaeldelboni/paro/issues) are highly encouraged.